-Its silver color devlops over time and this orb weaver can grow to be large in the garden.
-(Note: size references do not include legs!)
+The silver color on this helpful spider develops over time and this orb weaver can grow to be quite large in the garden.
+(Note: the size references for insects and arachnids do not include legs!)

-Few female spiderlings survive to maturity, but most of the males do, usually eaten by a female after mating with her.
+Few female spiderlings survive to maturity, but most of the males do, are they are usually eaten by a female after mating with her.

 Common name: Silver Garden Spider